True and False Martyrdom

 The Value of Life and the Value of Martyrdom

 Appreciating the dignity of man made in the image of God, we can appreciate the heinousness of the sin of murder (deliberate killing of an innocent) in any form: homicide, abortion, infanticide, or euthanasia.
 Human life is a sacred gift from God.
 No one may take his own life or that of another.
 From conception until death, innocent human life deserves respect and the protection of law.

-Interestingly, when Jews today complain of what Christians did, or did not do, to save Jews from round-ups and death camps in World War II, they are basing their complaint on this doctrine that men should have given up their lives rather than participate in such heinous deeds; that, no matter what the cost, even if it meant being put to death by Nazis, they should have refused to perform acts against innocent Jews; that they should have been martyrs, if necessary.
+When Jews today complain of what weak Christians did during round-ups of Jews, and of the Jewish death camps in World War II, they are basing their complaint on this doctrine, that men should have given up their lives rather than participate in such heinous deeds; that, no matter what the cost, even if it meant being put to death by Nazis, they should have refused to perform acts against innocent Jews; that they should have been martyrs, if necessary.

 If the cause did not matter, but the mere fact of death, then we should be ready to die for any idea, no matter how false or absurd as long as holding it leads to martyrdom!

 The word martyr is often used loosely and even falsely.
-I want to summarise my main points in eight propositions, and explain each one.
+I want to define the characteristics of true martyrs in eight propositions, and comment on each one.

 - Real martyrs do not kill themselves

 - Real martyrs suffer harm but never inflict harm

 - Real martyrs do not seek death but accept it when it comes